AI MEDICINE SCANNER

 Try It Yourself

-AI medicine scanning is available on the free plan in mojApteczka — 10 scans per month, no credit card required.
-The app works in your browser, and the Android app is available on Google Play.
+AI medicine scanning is available in the free mojApteczka plan — 3 scans per month, no credit card required.
+The app works in a browser on any device, and for Android users it is also available on Google Play.

 1. Go to mojapteczka.pl and create a free account.